MACKAY WHITSUNDAY WATER QUALITY PROGRAM

 Reef Catchments has been engaged by the Great Barrier Reef Foundation to manage the program delivery of the MWWQP.
 The MWWQP consists of ten individual water quality projects which are currently being delivered by delivery providers in the region.

-The program is focused on working with landholders in the cane industry to improve nutrient management, pesticide management, and irrigation practices while also improving productivity and profitability.
-Growers will receive agronomic and technical support, as well as limited financial incentives, to address barriers to change.
-The program aims to establish enduring economic drivers to maintain best practice that will lead to ongoing water quality improvement.
+The program is focused on working with landholders in the cane industry to improve nutrient management, pesticide management, and irrigation practices on farm while maintaining or improving productivity and profitability.
+Growers will receive agronomic and technical support, as well as financial incentives, to address barriers to change.
+The program focusses on greater retention of chemicals and nutrients in the paddock and aims to establish enduring economic drivers to maintain best practice that will lead to ongoing water quality improvement.

 The MWWQP focusses on sugar industry practice change in two priority catchments, the Plane and Pioneer, to reduce pesticide and dissolved inorganic nitrogen (DIN) loads.
 Target load reductions for pesticide and DIN are 215kg and 26 tonnes respectively.